Student Loan Debt Guestimator

 Number of Monthly Payments - After you graduate, you’ll pay back your loan in monthly installments.
 A typical repayment schedule is 240 payments over 20 years.

 Simple Interest Rate - Interest is the fee you pay the bank for loaning you the money.
 The higher your interest rate the more you pay over time.
 6.8% is based on Federal Student Loans.
 Private loans often have higher interest rates.
+Rates vary, this is a guestimator.

 Principal Amount of Loan - To get the total amount that you will borrow for college, add up the tuition per semester and multiply it times the amount of semesters you plan to be in school.
 Add another $3,000 to $5,000 per semester if you plan to live off of financial aid payments.